Niche geometry as the regulator of communal metabolism and cell fate

 Tissue renewal by adult stem cells is regulated by a multitude of cell intrinsic and extrinsic mechanisms, which jointly guide decisions between stem cell self-renewal and differentiation.
 Change between these two cellular fates is considered to result from transcriptional events that sequentially alter the function of the whole cell – including its metabolism.

 However, recent findings by us and others demonstrate that metabolism can actually actively influence cell fate.
-Moreover, metabolites can be exchanged between neighbor cells in the stem cell niche, raising the question of how cell fate can be accurately controlled.
+Moreover, metabolites can be exchanged between neighboring cells in the stem cell niche, raising the question of how cell fate can be accurately controlled.

 Hypothesis